20023167uhi/DataAnalytics/Data Analytics on the Web/Assignment 1/assignment.md

 For this a hypothesis is made that *"Weather can have adverse affects on driving conditions."*

-This assignment will attempt to prove this by making a query to Google's Big Query and requesting the data for New York City Collisions and data from the Weather Station in Central Park.
+This assignment will attempt to prove this by making a query to Google's Big Query and requesting the data for New York City Collisions and data from the Weather Station in Central Park, New York City.

 The `.csv` in this folder is the compiled data from 2012 to (current day, November 18th) 2020.